AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 ## What is AdGuard VPN for iOS?

 A VPN allows you to create a secure connection to another network on the Internet.
-It connects a user's computer or mobile device to a server and allows one to browse the net using someone else's IP address.
-So if the VPN server is located in a different country, it will appear that you have connected to the Internet from that country.
+It connects a user's computer or mobile device to a server and allows one to browse the net using a "cover" IP address.
+If the VPN server is located in another country, it will appear as if the Internet connection was established from this country.
 [Learn more](/general/how-vpn-works) about how a VPN works in detail.

-Speaking of AdGuard VPN, it has several functions:
+AdGuard VPN has several functions:

 - hides your real whereabouts and helps you stay anonymous
 - changes your IP address to protect your data from tracking
-- encrypts your traffic to make it unreachable to scammers
+- encrypts your traffic, making contents inaccessible
 - lets you configure where to use VPN and where not to (exclusions feature)

 The next advantage of AdGuard VPN for iOS is our own VPN protocol.
-It has two main benefits: comparing to other VPN protocols it is extremely hard to detect and it works stably even with a poor Internet connection.
+It has two main advantages: it is extremely difficult to detect compared to other VPN protocols, and it is stable even with a poor Internet connection..
 You can read more about AdGuard VPN protocol [in this article](/general/adguard-vpn-protocol).

 ## How to use AdGuard VPN for iOS